 - A scale contour map of the type printed by the US Geological survey: Typically very accurate and the only type that can be reliably used for overland navigation.

-Light source: In my opinion this is essential gear for ANY hike.
-I first realized this fact after a near disastrous hike in the White Mountains nearly 20 years ago, which I began too late in the day, with poor plan and too little gear.
+Light source: In our opinion this is essential gear for ANY hike.
+Brian first realized this fact after a near disastrous hike in the White Mountains nearly 20 years ago, which he began too late in the day, with poor plan and too little gear.
 To make a long story short…if the sun sets on you, and you are still in the woods, and you don’t have light, you stop seeing.
 If you stop seeing, the following happens:

 - You stop walking